 The tools are simple and few, but the work is long and hard.
 A collection of clips documenting the steps and sounds involved at many stages of the process of crafting charcoal forged classical tanto and mountings from reclaimed materials.
 Footage from several recent projects is included, some extended and some previously unreleased, some from Japan and some from Canada, photos of the finished aikuchi tanto appears at the end of the video.

 Touzai (東西) can be literally translated “East West” and carries the idea of spanning across distance or covering and including everywhere.
 There is also a saying, “kokontouzai” (古今東西) which means for all time and all places, literally “old, now, East, West”.
-This project began with the concept of… Continue reading
+This… Continue reading